List of rowing clubs on the River Wear

 The River Wear is home to a number of sports rowing clubs.
 These clubs are based in Durham, Chester-le-Street and Sunderland.
 All clubs are members of British Rowing and all the Durham College clubs are members of Durham College Rowing.

 Durham

-In Durham, there are a number of clubs based on the river.
+In Durham, there are 23 clubs based on the river, with 18 from Durham University, three school clubs, one police force and one public club.

 Chester-le-Street

 In Chester-le-Street there is one club on the river:

 Sunderland

 In Sunderland there are two rowing clubs: